flu-crew/octoFLU/README.md

 ```
 bash pipeline.sh sample_data/query.fasta
 ```

-## Future Considerations
-Reannotate the tree with NN-clades for ease of use.

 ## Running the pipeline

 Edit the paths in `pipeline.sh`.
 You will need to have an installation of